On this page:

 - Install MIT Certificates on any devices you plan to use remotely.

 - Set up Duo Authentication a device you will have with you when you're working off-campus.

-- Install the Anyconnect VPN on devices you plan to use for remote access off-campus.
+- Install the MIT VPN on devices you plan to use for remote access off-campus.

 - Do a test run of all tools, services or features before relying on them for any institute activities.
 This allows you time to troubleshoot any issues that arise before you're relying on them for your work.

 IS&T licenses many tools and services for collaborating.
 These include cloud storage, file sharing, instant messaging, web conferencing and more.

 A suite of online collaboration tools that brings together instant messaging, threaded conversations, meetings, audio and video chat, desktop and file sharing, and more to support remote work and learning.
 It contains teams tailored for classes, staff, professional learning communities or other groups on campus.
 Clubs, organizations, and even study groups can create their own team to collaborate online.